aronfischer/top_curriculum/javascript/react-js/inputs-and-lists.md

    };
 ```

-So far so good, but without calling those function nothing will change in our application.
+Very good, but without calling those function nothing will change in our application.
 So let's call them.
 The `handleChange` function will be out `onChange` handler for our input field.
 It just set's the current `task` in state to whatever we type in our input field.
 The `onSubmitTask` function instead, will be our `onSubmit` handler for our `form` element.
 The `onSubmit` handler of the form should be invoked by a click on our button.

 In the `onSubmitTask` function we first call `e.preventDefault()` because we don't want the default behavior of refreshing the form anytime we submit the form.
 After that we modify state.